SAMtoBAM/fusemblr/README.md

-Following assembly it is recommended that you run [PAQman](https://github.com/SAMtoBAM/PAQman) on your resulting assembly to check the quality <br/>
+Following assembly it is recommended that you run [PAQman](https://github.com/SAMtoBAM/PAQman) on your resulting assembly to comprehensively check the quality <br/>
 This can also help you compare any assemblies you have to check for the best.